 The Better Business Bureau has been operational in the United States for over 100 years.
 The BBB describes its goal as providing “an ethical marketplace where buyers and sellers can trust each other.”
 This simple task has paved the road for one of the most well-known and well-respected consumer advocacy groups in the world.

 As a small business, the benefits of becoming Better Business Bureau accredited are many.
 Today, we will review some of these benefits, identify how to become accredited, and answer some frequently asked questions about the BBB as a whole.

 How to Become Better Business Bureau Accredited

 The Better Business Bureau is actually a collection of over 100 independently operated institutions.
 These institutions may be run separately, but they all adhere to the same BBB accreditation standards.
-These standards focus on the trustworthiness of the business, and do not make any judgement on the actual services or products provided by the business.
+These standards focus on the trustworthiness of the business and do not make any judgment on the actual services or products provided by the business.

 Just a few of the BBB accreditation standards include: